-Catheters, tubes, or some other medical device that may have caused the infection is ruled out.
+Catheters, tubes, or another medical device that may have caused the infection is ruled out.

 Surgery may be done to remove infected tissue or dead tissue.

-If intravenous solutions fail to raise blood pressure, doctors may administer medications, such as vasopressin or norepinephrine (which cause blood vessels to constrict), to increase blood pressure and increase blood flow in organs such as the brain. the heart, among others.
+If intravenous solutions fail to raise blood pressure, doctors may administer medications, such as vasopressin or norepinephrine (which cause blood vessels to constrict), increase blood pressure, and increase blood flow in organs such as the brain—the heart, among others.

-However, these drugs can constrict blood vessels even within organs, and can decrease blood flow through organs.
+However, these drugs can constrict blood vessels even within organs and decrease blood flow through organs.